Factories Electricity & CO2 Emissions Forecasting¶

 solution_factories-electricity-co2-forecastingand the following required packages:

 When creating a new code environment, please be sure to use the name

 In order to convert electricity consumption for locations other than France, you can use electricityMap API.
 You can get a token by completing the ElectricityMap Contact Form .

 If the technical requirements are met, this solution can be installed in one of two ways:

-On your Dataiku instance click + New Project > Industry solutions > Manufacturing and Energy > Factories Electricity & CO2 Emissions Forecasting.
+On your Dataiku instance click + New Project > Business solutions > Search for Factories Electricity & CO2 Emissions Forecasting.

 Download the .zip project file and upload it directly to your Dataiku instance as a new project.

 If running a DSS 9 instance, the solution is found by navigating to + New Project > Sample Projects > Solutions > Factories Electricity & CO2 Emissions Forecasting.

 The solution depends on 9 input data sources: